Korean War Veterans Memorial: History

 The Korean War Veterans Memorial was confirmed by the U.S. Congress (Public Law 99-572) on April 20, 1986, with design and construction managed by the Korean War Veterans Memorial Advisory Board and the American Battle Monuments Commission.

 The initial design competition was won in 1986 by a team of four architects and landscape architects from Pennsylvania State University, but this team withdrew as it became clear that changes would be needed to satisfy the advisory board and reviewing agencies such as the Commission of Fine Arts.
 A federal court case was filed and lost by the winning design team over the design changes.
 The eventual design was by Cooper-Lecky Architects who oversaw collaboration between several designers.

-President George H. W. Bush conducted the groundbreaking for the Memorial on June 14, 1992, Flag Day, and thus construction was started.
+President George H. W. Bush conducted the groundbreaking for the Memorial on June 14, 1992, Flag Day.
 The companies and organizations involved in the construction are listed on the memorial as: the Faith Construction Company, the Emma Kollie Company, the Cold Spring Granite Company, the Tallix Art Foundry and the Baltimore District of the US Army Corps of Engineers.
 The memorial was dedicated on July 27, 1995, the 42nd anniversary of the armistice that ended the war, by President Bill Clinton and Kim Young Sam, the South Korean president, to the men and women who served during the conflict.
 Management of the national memorial was turned over to the National Park Service (NPS), under its National Mall and Memorial Parks group.
-As with all National Park Service historic areas, the memorial was administratively listed on the National Register of Historic Places on the day of its dedication.
+As with all National Park Service historic areas, the memorial was listed on the National Register of Historic Places on the day of its dedication.